Words and terms used in the world of From The Waters.

 The crystal grabbing member of an aerikx team.
 Every player other than the kedaers and jilkaers have a life crystal, which indicates whether they are in or out of play.
 Losing their crystal causes players to be taken out of the game, but by scoring a goal and sacrificing the point a team can 'buy' a player back again by retrieving a life crystal for them.
 The whivaer's primary job is to attempt to steal crystals from the opposing team.

 A sport created accidentally by Taurinius, who also holds the record.
-It was originally designed as a training exercise and involves diving from a great height and then waiting until as late as possible to summon one's wings in order to save oneself from being demolished on the ground.
+It was originally designed as a training exercise and involves an individual diving from a great height and then waiting until as late as possible to summon their wings in order to save themselves from being demolished on the ground.
 92.8% chance of injury.
 71.3% chance of serious injury.
 39.7% chance of death.

 A twist which causes an aelinuan to be unable to inherently speak Aelinua and instead retain the language they knew when they were human.

 The gathering courtyard in the Barracks.
-Used for ceremonies.
-The walls hold all of the plaques containing current and previous ryxilhs.
+It is used for ceremonies and the walls hold all of the plaques containing current and previous ryxilhs.

 A country on the continent of Ephasia.
 Known for cotton exports and fabrics (salveteen and salinet).
 Citizens are known as Wynikrsians.